FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 provider in your app or a service, register your endpoint to the server, and return the responses for the requests.

+Further, we can an abstract interface for various application protocols, such as HTTP, CoAP, MQTT, so that a HybridOS app or service can only implement a request provider once for different protocols.

 We call a component which provides a specific services as a `service provider` or a `request responder`.